eme64/blog/_posts/2023-11-03-C2-AutoVectorizer-Improvement-Ideas.md

 We execute as many as possible in the "vectorized drain loop" (e.g. 7x with stride 8), and the rest is executed by the post-loop (e.g. 7x).

-There used to be a post-loop vectorizer, but it was badly broken and is currently being re-designed.
+There used to be a post-loop vectorizer, but it was broken and is currently being re-designed.
 The idea is to use masked instructions to be able to execute all the post-loop iterations at once.

 **Current SuperWord Implementation: the Limitations**